DIGImend/uclogic-tools/README.md

     S 79 0A 03 4D 00 35 00 30 00 38 00
     S 7A 08 03 01 00 00 00 00 00

-Huion-decode simply expects huion-probe output on its input.
+Uclogic-decode simply expects uclogic-probe output on its input.
 For the diagnostics dump above it will produce this:

       Manufacturer: HUION